PriyanshSahu65/Custom-AST-Calculator/README.md

 This project is a learning-driven implementation meant to mimic how compilers and interpreters process syntax trees, with full control over parsing logic and evaluation flow.

+I'll write an indepth Docs on how this works in few weeks :)